Welcome to the 2017-2018 School Year!

 Character Trait of the Week

 Each day during morning announcements, students learn about the school wide character trait of the week through short lessons, poetry, and whole class shoutouts.
-A list of weekly traits is posted on the school adjustment counselor webpage as well as in your child’s school planner.
+A list of weekly traits is posted on the school adjustment counselor webpage.
 Classroom teachers nominate one student each week for displaying exemplary behavior for the weekly character trait.
 These students have their name displayed outside their classroom door for all to see and are honored at an assembly at the end of each trimester.
 Our goal is that every child will have the opportunity to be recognized as a Silvia STAR student of the week!

 Please reinforce these traits at home with your child(ren)!